 Due to the COVID-19 pandemic, our social landscape has changed immensely.

 From the way we interact with each other to how we meet new people, in order to follow the rules, we have had to learn to socialize in a different way.

-However, we can enter into 2021 with a positive attitude and still have meaningful social interactions.
+However, we can live our life in 2022 with a positive attitude and still have meaningful social interactions.

-What follows are some easy tips on how to make friends and improve your relationships in 2021.
+What follows are some easy tips on how to make friends and improve your relationships.

 The days of meeting friends online being creepy are long gone.